 According to Metro, they are combining post-punk and psych with skill.
 “The Beatles sing Joy Division oversimplifies them but doesn’t misrepresent them”.
 According to The Guardian, “the band’s music blends off-kilter melodies, dense instrumentation and lyrical explorations of the darkest side of the human condition”.
 The Times compares them to Sonic Youth, Radiohead and the Manchester scene in the 80s.
 According to Mojo, their “gripping and energetic record packs a serious punch”.
 KEXP highlights “ominous guitars, stern rhythms and haunting melodies” and The Quietus agrees.
-These quotes sound like a review of the Mercury Prize-winning album.
-In reality, the authors of these reviews are singing Of the Sun’s praises, which is the latest album recorded by the acclaimed Gdansk art-rock band Trupa Trupa.
+These quotes feel like ratings for the album by a Mercury Prize winner, yet the reviewers praised this acclaimed Gdansk art-rock band’s 2019 album Of the Sun.